Here at TicTocLife, we’ve reached not only one but two milestones this month!

-We also do a little review of nonprofits to inform our giving each month.
-April 22 was Earth Day and so we’ve reviewed three conservation nonprofits for our monthly grant that you direct!
+We’ve also reviewed three nonprofits supporting digital equity for our monthly grant that you direct!
 Be sure to cast your vote below!

-During our March budget review, we looked at women’s (and girl’s) charities.
-Read on to find out the winner for March and see our poll for this month’s grant!
+During our last month’s budget review, we looked at Nature Conservation.
+Read on to find out the winner and see our poll for this month’s grant!

 - Income Summary